 The standard requires firms to design and implement a system of quality management by December 2022.
-EY Switzerland has commenced work to implement the new standard alongside the EY System of Quality Management transformation program.
+EY Estonia has commenced work to implement the new standard alongside the EY System of Quality Management transformation program.
 Our initial steps have included:

-- Identifying the functions and service lines that provide support for, or perform engagements within the scope of ISQM 1 - Establishing a program governance structure to manage design and implementation of a system of quality management that complies with ISQM 1 with representatives from various functions and service lines is foundational to achieving consistent engagement quality.
+- Identifying the functions and service lines that provide support for, or perform engagements within the scope of ISQM 1 - Establishing a program governance structure to manage design and implementation of a system of quality management that complies with ISQM 1 with representatives from various functions and service lines - Identifying and assessing quality risks, and documenting responses in accordance with the network-developed approach - Identifying and understanding network resources and their implementation or use by the country in its SQM - Challenging and identifying enhancements to the existing quality control system to achieve compliance with the new standard

-We believe that implementing the requirements within ISQM 1 will be useful to further strengthening our quality at the firm and engagement level, because an effective system of quality management
+We believe that implementing the requirements within ISQM 1 will be useful to improving quality at the firm and engagement level, because an effective system of quality management is foundational to achieving consistent engagement quality.